Mechanism

 Coseek list build

-A launch-ready calling list that Coseek uses to book qualified meetings.
+A launch-ready calling list we use to book qualified meetings.

 Success metric